-Re: Agenda Item #4(d): Consider approval of local transit agency safety performance targets
+Re: Agenda Item #7: Consider a recommendation to the Urbanized Area Policy Board regarding the adoption of local transit agency safety performance targets

 The Public Transportation Agency Safety Plan (PTASP) is intended to improve public transportation safety by guiding agencies to more effectively and proactivity manage risks in their systems.
 The PTASP is required of recipients that receive Federal Transit Administration grants to operate public transportation (Section 5307).
 Each transit agency is to develop and implement a safety plan that establishes procedures to support the implementation of a Safety Management System (SMS).
 The SMS is a comprehensive approach to managing safety, control risk, detect and correct safety problems, share and analyze safety data, and measure safety performance.